What is a Star Name?

 Can I get extra copies of my star certificate?

 Yes, and they’re FREE!
 It’s another exclusive service of StarNamer!
-In our navigation menu, click the Find Your Star menu item.
+In our navigation menu, select the Find Your Star menu item.
 After purchasing a star name, use the registration number you receive to access our registry.
-Then, enter your email address and click on the button and your certificate will be sent to you via email.
+Then, enter your email address and select the button and your certificate will be sent to you via email.
 Once you receive it you can print it on your computer's printer.

 How do I order an engraved star ornament separately?

-If you have already purchased a star and know your star registration number, you can purchase the engraved Rhodium silver finish star ornament separately by clicking here.
+If you have already purchased a star and know your star registration number, you can purchase the engraved Rhodium silver finish star ornament separately through our secure order form.
 If you don't know your star registration number, you can Contact Us as long as you know the name of the star.
 Use the "Find Star Registration Number" service request to locate your star.

 Will you be able to ship to my special address?